Arnoldzzz21/Arnoldzzz21/README.md

 </div>

-"Hey there!
-I'm a naturally curious person who happens to have studied economics in college.
+"Hi!
+I'm a curious person with a background in Economics who discovered a passion for Data Science and AI.

-Somewhere along the way, I fell completely in love with Data Science and AI and never looked back!
-I've already been playing with data in BI and Data Science roles, turning messy spreadsheets into sleek dashboards, cool models, and clear answers that actually make sense.
+I've worked with data in BI and Data Science, turning complex information into useful dashboards, models, and insights.

-Working my way toward becoming a full-fledged expert in Artificial Intelligence, one dataset at a time.
-If there's a good puzzle to solve with data, count me in!"
+I'm currently growing my skills in Artificial Intelligence and always enjoy solving problems with data."

 <div align="center">